marius-vezelis/mpv-plex-scrobbler/README.md

 ## How it works

-- When mpv loads a file, the script looks up the file's path in a local cache mapping Plex library file paths to `ratingKey`s.
+- When mpv loads a file, the script looks up the file's path in a local cache mapping Plex library file paths to Plex `ratingKey` values.
 - On a cache miss, it queries your Plex server's library sections (movies and TV episodes) and rebuilds the cache.
 - Once a match is found, the script sends Plex `/:/timeline` updates